Green Tick: OurFuture.Energy Website

 - RenewableUK, the not-for-profit professional body and trade association representing over 400 member companies within the renewable energy sector;

-- UKOOG (UK Onshore Oil and Gas), representing the onshore oil and gas industry and supply chain;
+- UKOOG (UK Onshore Oil and Gas), representing the onshore oil and gas industry and supply chain; and

-- NIA, The Nuclear Industry Association representing over 260 companies in the civil nuclear industry in the UK.
+- NIA, the Nuclear Industry Association, representing over 260 companies in the civil nuclear industry in the UK.

 The search facility on the home page supports teachers from the four home nations to filter resource pages relevant to their curriculum.
 For example, a teacher from Wales could find all resources relating to energy from fuels relevant to the KS3 curriculum using filters.
 A similar search tool also appears on all resource pages.
 Alternatively, specific information can be found through a keyword search tool on the home page.
 The same search tool can be accessed from any page using the ‘hamburger icon’ (☰) tab at the top of the page.
 Each resource page now concludes with curriculum links listed, which is a welcome addition.
 As with the search function, there are links to all four nations’ curricula, quickly allowing users to identify the relevance of a resource page.

 Bright Idea resource pages are all about innovative ideas relating to energy generation and the energy industry.
 For example, there are pages that explore floating wind turbines, ways of reusing captured carbon, and mini-nuclear reactors.
 Pages typically identify key issues regarding the topic and go on to describe possible creative and innovative solutions to them.
 Some of the bright ideas seem far-fetched when compared with conventional technologies, but the ‘blue-sky’ thinking employed by some is quite refreshing.
 For example, the Floating Wind page describes the limitations of conventional offshore wind farms (shallow seas, difficult maintenance) and how floating wind farms might offer a solution to those limitations.
 As a section, it would provide great stimulus for creative thinking tasks about possible future energy provision.